HenryHar/UD-investigate_soccer_dataset/README.md

 Expected revisions:  These changes are expected in the near future:

--Using the sqlite3 library directly in my code to reduce the number of csv files -Updating and shortening the algorithm from [1] to [12], this can be done using the np.mean() and pandas.groupby functions.
+-importing a SQL library directly in my code to reduce the number of csv files -Updating and shortening the algorithm from [1] to [12].
 At the time of starting this project I was relatively new and inexperienced with these libraries.
 -Updating the analysis towards the end of the project.
 I hadn't learned regression and multiple regression at the time of completing the project.